fivequarters/fusebit.io/src/_blog/_posts/google-search-console-github.md

         run: ./scripts/publish_sitemap/publish.sh
 ```

-Whenever you push to a branch with this file in it, Github will automatically execute the script using the provided environment variables.
+Whenever you push to a branch with this file in it, GitHub will automatically execute the script using the provided environment variables.

-## 3. Add your credentials as a Secret in Github
+## 3. Add your credentials as a Secret in GitHub

-The last step is to add the `GOOGLE_SEARCH_CONSOLE_JSON_KEY` environment variable as secret in your Github repo.
+The last step is to add the `GOOGLE_SEARCH_CONSOLE_JSON_KEY` environment variable as secret in your GitHub repo.
 Otherwise, Google won’t be able to authenticate your request and return an error.

 To do this, in your terminal window, navigate to the directory where your `keys.json` file is stored, this is the file that contains your Client ID, Private key etc.